redsh4de/monero-site/src/content/moneropedia/en/account.md

 ---
-summary: 'similar in function to a bank account, contains all of your sent and received transactions'
+summary: "similar in function to a bank account, contains all of your sent and received transactions"
 title: Account
 terms: ["account", "accounts", "wallet", "wallets"]
 ---